How the Energy Innovation Center

 It is a highly functioning collection of companies, universities, government agencies and others all collaborating around the common objectives of advancing the future of energy, learning, and work in clean, sustainable, equitable, and profitable ways.

-Many of the 15+ campus tenants (including several major universities with cutting edge energy tech transfer labs, hospital, private equity and opportunity zone funds, international energy companies with a focus on sustainable downstream technologies, NGO's, training organizations and others) along with the more than 180 corporations, universities, government agencies and foundations all collaborate for the common good of their aligned missions thereby forming one of the nation's most productive public/private ecosystem in operations.
+Many of the 15+ campus tenants (including several major universities with cutting edge energy tech transfer labs, hospital, private equity and opportunity zone funds, international energy companies with a focus on sustainable downstream technologies, innovative food and food technology companies, NGO's, training organizations and others) along with the more than 180 corporations, universities, government agencies and foundations all collaborate for the common good of their aligned missions thereby forming one of the nation's most productive public/private ecosystem in operations.

 The Brookings Institute refers to the Energy Innovation Center ecosystem, and the wider Pittsburgh Innovation District we are in the heart of, as one of the best public/private innovation districts in the world.